Gym

 References

-4. Liguori, G. & American College of Sports Medicine (ACSM).
+[4] Liguori, G., & American College of Sports Medicine.
 (2021).
-ACSM’s Guidelines for Exercise Testing and Prescription (Eleventh, Paperback).
+ACSM’s guidelines for exercise testing and prescription (11th ed.).
 Wolters Kluwer.

 SHARE